Skip to main content

 What is a Circular Economy Action Plan?

 A Circular Economy Action Plan is a strategic document for the implementation of the circular economy in a city, region or territorial cluster.
-A Circular Economy Action Plan can include several Circular Systemic Solutions
+It defines priorities, governance arrangements and implementation pathways to advance the circular economy at territorial level.
+Action Plans may include one or more concrete circular solutions and serve as a foundation for implementation, replication and investment.

 What is a Circular Economy Investment Plan?